 So, let us ask ourselves this…

-If all your future work were based solely on referrals from your very next client, what would you do on that project to guarantee those referrals?
+If all your future work were based solely on referrals, what would you do to guarantee those referrals?

 I’m betting that answer would be, exceptional work.

 It’s my job to make sure you get the chance to do just that.
-By working with clients who will be your platform for excellence.
+With marketing that creates clients who will be your platform for excellence.
 Who will pay you your value.
 And who will be your greatest promoters.

 And I’ll do that with marketing you are proud of and that reflects your highest values as a professional.

 Then I studied Conversion and Direct-Response copywriting and went deep down that rabbit hole to a land where sales and conversions are everything.
 And Direct-Response excels at getting the sale.

 That’s a problem.

 Direct-Response copy is so powerful it is often used to paper over cracks.